gustavojb1/node-with-javascript-mongo/README.md

 project is a redirection api that counts the amount of times it was redirected (click)

-project to study node with javascript and node, first project with mongo
+project to study node with javascript and node

-uses EJS no front and javascript, node and mongo on backend
+uses EJS on frontend and javascript, node and mongo on backend